 Course #3: Prawn surf and turf with roast vegetables and dijon mashed potatoes

 I wish I had done the prawns directly on the grill of the barbecue instead of on a skillet to get some charring, but they still tasted great.
-I marinaded them in honey, lemon, dijon, cayanne pepper and a few other spices for a little kick.
+I marinaded them in honey, lemon, Dijon, cayenne pepper and a few other spices for a little kick.
 I could have taken more time placing veggies but we were too keen to dig into that steak!

 Course #4: Lemon tart with berry coulis and crushed meringue

 Full disclosure I had a catastrophe with a flourless chocolate cake earlier and had to change course.
-But this was to the delight of my partner as the original dessert was my preference and a lemon tart is his, second only to creme brulee.
+But this was to the delight of my partner as the original dessert was my preference and a lemon tart is his, second only to crème brûlée.
 Meringue made sense to have with a lemon tart since you end up with leftover egg whites anyway, I also love berries with lemon, hence that addition.
-I sifted the coulis after cooking to get it perfectly smooth; I would file my plating under “needs work” but that’s just me being picky.
+I sifted the coulis after cooking to get it perfectly smooth; I would file my plating under “needs work” but again, taste is what matters most!

 So there you go, four courses for Valentine’s Day.
 I will note that I sat down during almost the whole meal (with the exception of the third course) as almost everything was prepared in advance and just needed a quick final cook or plate!
 See my last post for some tips there if you’re planning a meal like this yourself.